FoodAndCode/workshop/log2_FryingPan.markdown

 ```

   * try to do that in 2D
   * variables offers you more control over what you want to do.
 For animations, and ... more more things.

 ## 4) Press that button
   * Arcade buttons, mother of most interactions.
-It's child: the keyboard.
+Its child: the keyboard.
   * It's other child: all devices that are felt as one: foot pedal, makey makey...)
   * Use them.
 Like, now.

+Another couple of functions, **keyPressed** & **keyTyped** for classic keys and control keys.
+But among those function, a most important new keyword: **if**.
+The base of coputation.
+Thesis could be written on it, its importance, what it means, what it represents.
+It's the atom of the computational world.
+What it does is test for something, and do one thing if it's true (and optionaly another if it's false).
+This is the basic of artificial reasoning.
+After the if, a condition is tested among parenthesis, and among curly brackets (as with functions), the block of code needed to be executed.
+If you want to do something when something is not valid, then use *else* as done below.
+You can test many things with conditions.
+Equality with *===*, comparison with *<* and *>*... many more that we'll discover another time!

+Last: key and keycodes are the value of the key last types.
+Try it out a bit, it'll make way more sense that way than reading a wall of text.

 ```javascript
    function keyPressed() {